Poem That Ends with Something Other Than Forgiveness

 - a pretty word for trash -

-logging each shameful fault.
+logging each shameful fact.

 Imagine you refuse to do this.